vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 5. [Camel section][warehouse service blueprint camel section];

 ###### Warehouse Service [Blueprint][apache aries osgi blueprint] Service Section
-In the service section I import the [Event Bus Client] service that will be used to publish the events
+In the service section the [Event Bus Client] service that will be used to publish the events is imported
 ```xml
 <reference id="eventBusClientService" timeout="0" interface="it.ninjatech.eventbus.client.EventBusClientService" />
 ```

 ###### Warehouse Service [Blueprint][apache aries osgi blueprint] Bean Section
-In the bean section I initialize the `EventHandler` needed by [Camel][apache camel] to build the route
+In the bean section the `EventHandler` needed by [Camel][apache camel] to build the route is initialized
 ```xml
 <bean id="eventHandler" class="it.ninjatech.warehouse.EventHandler">
 	<argument ref="eventBusClientService" />